mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 STR7 DEX8 END6 INT8 EDU6 SOC5
 Skills: Gun Combat (Slug Rifle) 2, Tactics (military) 1, Drive (tracked) 1, Investigate 2, Admin 0, Advocate 1, Computers 0
 Rumors: 5,9.
 Traits: Calm
-Cesmo plays Go, and is favourably impressed by any prisoner who will play against him.
+Cesmo plays Go, and is favorably impressed by any prisoner who will play against him.
 He is the youngest of the guards, and took the job in the prison to support his family in Circle City while he studies for his future career.
 He regularly leaves the prison to visit the city, and is sometimes willing to carry messages to the starport for prisoners he trusts.